prefix-dev/rattler-build/docs/recipe_file.md

       - {{ pin_subpackage('libzlib', exact=True) }}
 ```

 Run exports are weak by default.
-But you can also define strong run_exports.
+But you can also define strong `run_exports`.

 ```yaml
   requirements: